-Business rates revaluation
+Business rates revaluation 2017

-- The appeal system will change to a three stage process known as Check, Challenge, Appeal (CCA).
+- The appeal system has changed to a three-stage process known as ‘Check, Challenge, Appeal’ (CCA)

 The Valuation Office has compiled the new list which is based on a valuation date of April 2015.
 They gather this information mainly through the issue of ‘Request for Information’ forms.
 The 2017 rating list is now available to view at www.gov.uk/voa/revaluation.

 KWB has compiled its own data on rental values and is able to advise clients on the new rateable values and whether they are accurate.

 It is therefore essential that any business occupier or commercial property owner looks at their current business rates calculation to see if there are any grounds to appeal for a business rates reduction.
 This could mean savings in rates already paid going back to April 2015 as a business rates rebate AND savings going forward.

 This new process is more onerous upon occupiers, and makes it more difficult for you to make your appeal.

 Firstly, as an owner-occupier, you will have to formally claim a property as yours, through the government portal.
 Once it has been ensured that the person challenging their business rates is the legitimate owner or interested party, they are able to assign an agent to their case.

 In the preliminary stages, we will conduct a ‘desktop assessment’ of your property free-of-charge and, if we believe that the assessment should be challenged, we can conduct the ‘Check’ process of the measurements and valuation of the property for a small fee.
 The potential outcomes of the ‘Check’ are that we may recommend going to the next stage, because we believe you could save money on your business rates, or, simply, peace of mind that your rateable value is correct.